JustAzul/web-scrapper-stdio/README.md

   docker compose up --build --abort-on-container-exit test_scraper
   ```

-## Docker Image Publishing

-- Docker images are built and published to GitHub Container Registry on release via GitHub Actions (`.github/workflows/release.yml`).
-- Multi-arch images are tagged as `ghcr.io/justazul/web-scrapper-stdio` and by release version.

 ## Cursor IDE Integration

 To use this web scraper as a tool in Cursor IDE, add the following configuration to your `mcp.json`: